astrapi69/time-machine/README.md

 </div>

-Project that have utility classes for compute date objects
+Project that provides utility classes for create, convert and compute date objects from the new java-time api

 If you like this project put a ⭐ and donate